matrixEE/UVQCaseData/README.md

 # UVQCaseData
-The power generation and load data in the case studies of the paper "Uncertain Voltage Quantification for Risk-Constrained Volt/Var Optimization in Power Distribution Systems".
+The power generation and load data in the case studies of the paper "Risk-Constrained Volt/Var Optimization with Non-Gaussian Voltage Quantification in Active Power Distribution Systems".
 The active power outputs of photovoltaic units are obtained using the actual solar irradiation data provided by SolarAnywhere [1].
 The load data are obtained by normalizing the load drawn from real-world measurements [2], and then multiplying it by the average load from the original load data of the systems [3], [4].

 ## Power Generation and Load Configuration